AaronSaikovski/Cyberpuzzles/README.md

 - 1.0.0-beta3 - restructured code with a focus on performance and reduced memory usage.
 - 1.0.0-beta2 - Major refactor- restructured code with a focus on performance and reduced memory usage.
 - 1.0.0 - Initial release for initial feedback.
+- 1.1.0 - Big refactor and performance fixes

 ---